JaysonPye/Journal/2025/kidsup.md

 # LEROY MTG

-[x] Remove the first seasonal button and have it auto to yes [x] set first seasonal button text to first seasonal rather than hajimetenogosanka [x] set their first seasonal status under allergies so we know which is which

-[x] FIX MERGING INVOICES --- IN_SS TRUE DOESNT LET YOU RECALC AN INVOICE [x] MERGE CALL NEEDS TO BY PASS IN_SS true before action [] THUMBNAIL when link happens sucks, headers needa change ot havei t auto to a good one
+[] THUMBNAIL when link happens sucks, headers needa change ot havei t auto to a good one

 - lightly map out adding online course to vision up